zimicjs/zimic/README.md

 > [!TIP]
 >
-> If you use an interceptor both in tests and as a standalone mock server, consider setting `saveRequests` based on some
+> If you use an interceptor both in tests and as a standalone mock server, consider setting `saveRequests` based on an
 > environment variable.
-This allows you to access the requests in tests while preventing memory leaks in long-running
+This allows you to access the requests in tests, while preventing memory leaks in long-running
 > mock servers.

 ```ts